Illustrator: H. Tom Hall

 Genres: Historical Romance, Bodice Ripper, Colonial Era Romance, Georgian Era Romance

 Format: Audiobook, eBook, Paperback

 Buy on: Amazon, AbeBooks, Open Library (BORROW FOR FREE)

 SPOILER ALERT ⚠

-I’ve long had a tenuous relationship with Woodiwiss’ romances.
-Shanna is the fourth of her books I’ve attempted to read.
-It’s the first I completed.
-So that’s a net positive in this bodice-ripper-lite’s column.
+I’ve long had a tenuous relationship with Kathleen E. Woodiwiss’ romances.
+Shanna is the fourth of her books I’ve attempted to read, but it’s the only one I’ve completed.
+That’s a net positive in this bodice-ripper-lite‘s column.

 The Characters and Setup

 Shanna Trahern is the spoiled only child of a wealthy Caribbean planter and widower, “Squire” Orlan Trahern.
 He’s part of the upstart merchant class and tres riche.

 Fortune hunters and noblemen fallen upon hard times seek her hand, but Shanna will have none of them!
 Why can’t a man love her for who she is, dammit: a haughty, ill-tempered, busty, aqua-eyed blonde with a flawless complexion?

 Her doting father has given his beautiful and independent daughter one year in England to choose an appropriate man to marry.
 Otherwise, he will arrange a marriage for her.
 Squire Trahern wants grandbabies, dammit!
 Besides, his daughter could use a husband to tame her wild ways.